Location

 Price Details

-Projects range from USD 500 to USD 4,400 per person excluding travel to and from the rendezvous.
 The price of each project, which we call your contribution, covers your food, accommodation, on-site travel (not airfare), emergency medical and medical evacuation insurance, and all of the various costs of field research (field permits, equipment, etc.).
-These costs may vary for each expedition and individual team.
+As a nonprofit focused on participatory science and conservation, expedition costs are tax-deductible in the United States.

 Jul 11, 2023